Ra-The-Husky/ra-the-husky/README.md

 I’m currently working on myself for my ambitions.

-I'm learning a bunch of new things for personal projects I have in mind for the future These include, but not limited to:
+I'm learning a bunch of new things for personal projects I have in mind for the future.
+These include, but not limited to:

 - 2D Game Development in Godot